Kiwi Hamish Hurley fighting American ex-lover in UK court over share of £20 million

 • The top 10 reasons women divorce their husbands

-The judge heard the car collection at the centre of the dispute was worth several million pounds and included Ferraris, Porsches and McLarens.
+The judge heard the car collection at the centre of the dispute was worth several million pounds and included a £1m ($1.9m) Pagani Huayra, a Ferrari 458 Speciale, as well as Porsches and McLarens.
 Gray claims Hurley instigated the purchase of the assets and put his name on them but that she had never intended them to be his.

 She has described Hurley as an "archetypal gold-digger, par excellence" and her lawyer said Hurley had subjected her to emotional, mental and physical abuse.